-- complete an approved basic training program or acceptable basic training program
+- complete a Transport Canada approved AME basic training program or have completed an AME basic training program acceptable to Transport Canada;

-- submit a licence application along with all other required documentation
+- have submitted the applicable AME licence application along with all required documentation

-Requirements are also explained in Transport Canada’s AME Licensing General Information Pamphlet.
-Special requirements for Canadian military personnel are explained in the Canadian Military Personnel Information Pamphlet.
+Further information can be found in Transport Canada’s AME Licensing General Information Pamphlet.
+For Canadian military personnel, further information is available in the Canadian Military Personnel Information Pamphlet.

 AME basic training programs

-The first step in becoming an aircraft maintenance engineer (AME) is to do a basic training program.
+The first step in becoming an AME is to do an approved or acceptable basic training program.

-- Find a list of approved (and active) and acceptable AME basic training organizations.
+- Find a list of Canadian approved and acceptable AME basic training organizations (currently active).

 - Learn more about approved training organizations.